- Best small cars

 Smart, stylish and backed by a range of fine petrol engines, the Ibiza feels more grown up and better rounded than ever before.
 Factor in the huge boot and refined ride, and the SEAT Ibiza has bags of appeal.

 Mechanically speaking, the SEAT Ibiza is almost identical to the Volkswagen Polo, so it’s also not that compelling to drive.
 But if you prioritise refinement and practicality over cornering dynamics then this will very much be the small car for you.
 The cabin is large enough to fit four adults and storage around the cabin is also plentiful.

 The only area that lets the side down is the spec.
-Standard equipment levels are meagre, which means you’ll have to pay extra to get essentials like DAB audio, touchscreen navigation and cruise control.
+Standard equipment levels are meagre, which means you’ll have to pay extra or spec up to get essentials like DAB audio, touchscreen navigation and cruise control.
 Like-for-like, the Ford Fiesta and Suzuki Swift represent better value for equipment, though the SEAT does balance this with low running costs.

 Year launched: 2017

 The Kia Rio is a bit dull but that’s no bad thing when all you want is a very reliable, dependable and, well, sensible small car.
 The fact it comes with a superb seven-year warranty, good engines, plenty of equipment and keen pricing prove that Kia’s little hatchback is one of the best small cars in its class.

 Cost-effectiveness is at the core of the Rio’s being and fuel economy is strong regardless of which engine you choose.
 Around town it’s good for the most part, but the suspension does have a tendency to thump over potholes.
 Fortunately, things get smoother and more comfortable at higher speeds with refinement good on the motorway.